syrkis/virian.org/src/lib/opus/miiii.md

 ![Primes](/images/primes.png)

 Mechanistic interpretability, a term coined by @nanda2023 is the reverse engineering of black box—really opaque—deep learning models to understand how they work (think artificial neuroscience).
-Here it is performed on prime number classifying attention models.
+Here it is performed on prime number classifying attention models [@nanda2023].

 \[END\]